NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/README.md

     $Env:PATH += ";C:\Users\yourname\MONAILabel\monailabel\scripts"

-After setting the paths, the next step is to installed Monai in a special version (this may change in future and will be adopted):
+After setting the paths, the next step is to install Monai in a special version (this may change in the future and will be adopted):

     pip install monai==1.2.0rc6

 After a “cd $home”, where the  MONAILabel folder is located, the start_server command can be  issued:

     monailabel start_server --app MONAILabel/sample-apps/monaibundle --studies c:/Data/Task06_Lung/imagesTr --conf models lung_nodule_ct_detection

+possible arguments for "conf models" are:

+lung_nodule_ct_detection
+pancreas_ct_dints_segmentation
+prostate_mri_anatomy
+renalStructures_UNEST_segmentation
+spleen_ct_segmentation
+spleen_deepedit_annotation
+swin_unetr_btcv_segmentation
+wholeBody_ct_segmentation
+wholeBrainSeg_Large_UNEST_segmentation

 After this command, the correct and requested model is automatically loaded from the [Monai Model Zoo](https://monai.io/model-zoo.html), which is a highly commendable feature.